DanThePanMan/palette-pal/README.md

 - Effortlessly generates colour palettes via Colormind
 - Preview these palettes on your page by applyin them to various website templates
-- Apply these palettes to your website through bootstrap or tailwindCSS
+- Apply these palettes to your website through Bootstrap or Tailwind CSS

 <h2 id="started">🚀 Getting started</h2>